Richard J. Leon: Federal judicial service

+WilmerHale v.
+Executive Office of the President (2025)

+On May 27, 2025, Judge Leon ruled in WilmerHale v.
+Executive Office of the President, striking down Executive Order 14250 issued by President Donald J. Trump.
+The order targeted the law firm WilmerHale due to its association with former Special Counsel Robert S. Mueller III.
+It directed federal agencies to suspend the firm’s security clearances, restrict access to federal buildings, and review existing contracts.
+Judge Leon found the order to be retaliatory and unconstitutional, violating the First and Fifth Amendments.
+In a 73-page opinion, he wrote, “The cornerstone of the American system of justice is an independent judiciary and an independent bar willing to tackle unpopular cases, however daunting.”

 Guantanamo Bay

 Leon was responsible for adjudicating the habeas corpus petitions of several dozen captives held at the Guantanamo Bay detention camp.

 Boumediene v.
 Bush, which was eventually considered by the Supreme Court, was first heard by Leon.
 By August 28, 2008, Leon had 24 cases assigned to him.

 The Associated Press reported Leon hoped to resolve those cases before the presidential inauguration in 2009 and was concerned that the public and the detainees will be barred from observing the hearings: "If it can't be done, I have great concern that these hearings will be virtually or exclusively classified, closed to the public and, I might add, to the detainees."

 During a hearing on October 23, 2008, Leon commented on the ambiguity of the term "enemy combatant" and criticized Congress and the Supreme Court: "We are here today, much to my dismay, I might add, to deal with a legal question that in my judgment should have been resolved a long time ago.
 I don't understand, I really don't, how the Supreme Court made the decision it made and left that question open...
 I don't understand how the Congress could let it go this long without resolving."
 On November 20, Leon ordered five detainees released from Guantanamo Bay Naval Base due to insufficient evidence.

 In December 2008, Leon denied Moath Hamza Ahmed al Alawi's habeas corpus petition, finding the enemy combatant's detention was lawful under the Authorization for Use of Military Force of 2001.
 In February 2017, Leon denied another habeas corpus petition from al Alawi, rejecting the detainee's claim that the war's hostilities had ceased.